 Previous Building Regulation transitions (notably the 2021 Part L uplift) saw a significant surge in plot registrations in the months before the new standards came into force.
 The FHS transition is expected to trigger an even larger surge because:

-- The cost differential between Part L 2021 and FHS is larger (3β5% additional build cost)
+- The cost differential between Part L 2021 and FHS is larger (approximately £4,350 per dwelling, weighted average at 2025 prices, according to the FHS Impact Assessment)

 - FHS requires fundamentally different heating systems (heat pumps instead of gas boilers), not just incremental improvements